AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 Delete each value for PK/SK returned in a batch.

+### AP6: Paginate through comments

+Run any of the above queries with `Limit` set to `20`.
+Use pagination tokens returned by DynamoDB to paginate through results.
+Performance will remain the same, regardless of what page is being requested.

 ## Building the table

-As we've seen, this approach works by duplicating items with different keys.
+This approach works by duplicating redundant items with different keys.
 Triggers are a great way to automate the creation of these duplicated items.
 A DynamoDB stream should be setup on the table and connected to a Lambda function.

 When a comment is created, the wildcard  `sk` should be used, i.e. `PRODUCT#42/~/~`.
 We will call this the _primary item_.